arashabadi/cm4ai_codefest2025/analysis/README.md

 # IF segmentation, cropping, and SubCell embeddings

-This repository provides a streamlined, reproducible workflow to segment immunofluorescence fields, crop per-cell patches across channels, and generate SubCell embeddings for a pilot dataset.

-It consolidates earlier efforts from team members, resolves pitfalls, and delivers an optimized, updated version.
+This repository consolidates earlier efforts from team members, resolves pitfalls, and delivers an optimized, updated version.
 The workflow reflects both collaborative contributions and my work in refining, troubleshooting, and compiling the code into a cohesive pipeline.

 **Team contributions:**